nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 1. Type your telephone number.
 1. Click on the **Save** button.

-To send an SMS campaign to a SendinBlue list:
+To send an SMS campaign to a Sendinblue list:
 ![Sms panel](_static/set-up-sendinblue-plugin/sma-campaigns.jpg)

 1. Go to the **SMS campaigns** block.